Kumano Ancient Trail

 • Airport transfers

-• Entrance fees to museums, temples etc. not mentioned in the itinerary
+• Entrance fees to museums, temples, etc. not mentioned in the itinerary

 • A single room supplement is required for solo travellers at hotels